Nissan Skyline GT-R: Fifth generation (1999–2002)

 At the time of the R34's introduction, like the R32 and R33, Nissan introduced an R34 V·spec N1 model.
 The R34 V·spec N1 was equipped similar to the R32 and R33 N1 models – a homologation special.
 It was sold without air conditioning, audio equipment, rear wiper, or boot lining, but ABS remained.
 The new R34 N1 was also given the new R34 N1 engine.
-Only 38 known R34 V·spec N1 models were produced from the factory, 12 of which Nismo used for Super Taikyu racing.
+Only 38 units known R34 V·spec N1 models were produced from the factory, 12 of which Nismo used for Super Taikyu racing.
 The rest were sold to various customers, mostly racing teams and tuning garages.

 The V·spec version was also imported into the UK through the Middlehurst Nissan dealer with a number of modifications carried out on these 80 cars.
 These included 3 additional oil coolers, revised ECU map, full Connolly leather interior, underbody diffusers, stiffer suspension, active rear limited slip differential, an increased 155 mph speed limiter and an extra display feature on the in car display.
-In additional to the UK, 10 were sold to Hong Kong and Singapore, and 5 to New Zealand although with different changes for their respective markets.
+In addition to the UK, 10 were sold to Hong Kong and Singapore, and 5 to New Zealand although with different changes for their respective markets.